Thinking in Public

 “If I were wealthy enough (and perhaps American), I’d be in full ‘shut up and take my money’ mode.”

-That was a second lightbulb moment for me:
+This led me to a second lightbulb moment for me:

 That’s what I call Thought Kinship.
 An idea I introduced in my first article: “Against Volume.”